stridecolossus/jove-blog/blog/part-2-triangle/pipeline.md

 }
 ```

-Note there are separate fields for the number of viewports and scissors but they __must__ be the same size.
+Note there are separate fields for the number of viewports and scissors but they __must__ have the same length.

 ---